allegro/allegro.tech/_posts/2015-12-04-dc5-great-adventure.md

 ###SAN & Storage

 There are several improvements in storage & backup area implemented during the migration from DC2 to DC5.
-At present, we use 16 Gbps technology in Storage Area Network (except one small environment basing on 8 Gbps).
-We resigned from one big SAN.
-DC5 includes dedicated networks for virtualization environment, corporate IT, Ceneo, and two more for PayU: SYS and DB.
+At present, we use 16 Gbps technology in Storage Area Network.
+DC5 includes dedicated networks for virtualization environment.
 All of them are separated from the largest shared networks.
-The oldest two disk arrays were retired after being 8 years on duty.
-Some data was migrated to local storage, some to new, smaller disk arrays.
-Additionally, we started to use dedicated disk arrays for Auction standby database and archived offers.
-NAS environment is now based new clustered system.
-The backup area enjoys two independent VTLs.
+The oldest two disk arrays were retired after being in use for 8 years.
+Some data was migrated to local storage, some to new, smaller dedicated disk arrays.
+The backup area enjoys two independent [VTLs](https://en.wikipedia.org/wiki/Virtual_tape_library).

 ###Load Balancing

-For years, the Allegro Group has relied on Load Balancing based on homogeneous environment  and traditional High Availability (HA)
+For years, Allegro Group has relied on Load Balancing based on homogeneous environment  and traditional High Availability (HA) Active—Standby architecture.
-Active—Standby architecture only.
 Owing to DC5 migration, the Infrastructure Team no. 2 designed and implemented Load Balancing farm based on Active—Active clusters with N+1 redundancy.
-New  clustering technology allowed us to improve performance (+50%) and optimize resources
-(—33.3%) compared to traditional Active—Standby model.
+New  clustering technology allowed us to improve performance and optimize resources compared to traditional Active—Standby model.

-Moreover, Load Balancing tier is no longer just one vendor devices environment.

 ###Virtualization Environment